rdeioris/LuaMachine/Tutorials/ReflectionShell.md

 ## Creating the LuaReflectionState

 As always, we start by creating a new ULuaState.
-This will be the Lua VM targeted at reflection.
+This will be the base (we will work on an inherited Blueprint class) for the Lua VM targeted at reflection.

-Just create a new C++ class named 'LuaReflectionState' inheriting from 'LuaState'
+Just create a new C++ class named 'LuaReflectionStateBase' inheriting from 'LuaState'

 ## Getting the list of UProperties